PiIsRational/Albatros/README.md

 ### This is the list of all the available UCI options in Albatros:

  * #### Threads
-   The number of CPU threads used for searching a position and for training.
+   The number of CPU threads used for training.
 For best performance, set this equal to the number of CPU cores available.

- * #### Ponder
-   Let Albatros ponder its next move while the opponent is thinking (currently does not do anything).

  * #### EvalFile
    The name of the file containing the NNUE evaluation parameters.

- * #### EvalType
-   The name of the neural network architecture you want to use.
-The two possibilities are Halfkp and HalfKav2.

  * #### Use NNUE
    Toggle between the NNUE and classical evaluation functions.
 If set to "true", the network parameters must be available to load from file (see also EvalFile).